edgeimpulse/expert-projects/wearable-cough-sensor.md

 ![Sensor data in patient's medical record, DIPS Arena, used in Norwegian hospitals](.gitbook/assets/wearable-cough-sensor/arena-cough.jpg)

-*Sensor data in patient's medical record, DIPS Arena, used in Norwegian hospitals.*

 ## Edge Impulse

 [Edge Impulse](https://www.edgeimpulse.com/) is the leading development platform for machine learning on edge devices and it's free for use by developers.
 The [documentation](https://docs.edgeimpulse.com/docs) is some of the best I have experienced in my two decades as a professional developer.
 I also wish to recommend the book [TinyML Cookbook by Gian Marco Iodice](https://www.amazon.com/TinyML-Cookbook-artificial-intelligence-ultra-low-power/dp/180181497X) as a practical, project based introduction to TinyML and Edge Impulse.
 I will highlight some particulars of my application.
 You may explore my [project here](https://studio.edgeimpulse.com/public/105885/latest).